Kokan/SAC/readme.txt

 PDU-080::= ENUMERATED {e1,e2,e3}

 3.1.9 TYPE MISMATCH
 The types of IE don't match.
-The lines given in the error message are the line of the attribution and where it is actually defined.
+The lines given in the error message are the lines of the attribution and where it is actually defined.

 example:
 file1: